effiemincer/database_mini_proj/README.md

 ##### How It Works:
 - This function uses a `LEFT JOIN` to connect the `FamilyTies` table (which links family members) with the `BooksOnLoan` table.
 - It counts the total number of `LoanID` values for the reader and their related family members.

-##### Considerations:
-- The function assumes that the `FamilyTies` table correctly identifies related readers.
-- It will count borrowed books by family members on the condition that either the reader or the family member has borrowed the book.

 ---